SchweitzerGAO/SERA-LLM/README.md

 2. Evaluated SERAG with ChatGPT on [hotpot_qa](https://huggingface.co/datasets/hotpot_qa)

 F1-score:
-- Without RAG: N/A
 - With RAG(documents from hotpot-qa): 0.715
-- With SERAG-keyword: N/A
+- With SERAG-keyword: 0.890
-- with SERAG-question: N/A
+- with SERAG-question: 0.914

 ## Day 4: Periodical Summary
 Done: A naive SERAG system with Google Search and ChatGPT and its preliminary evaluation TODOs in the next period:
+- [x] Add DuckDuckGo as a search engine
-1. Implement R3 and Step-back Prompt query rewrite schemas
+- [ ] Implement R3 query rewrite schemas
+- [ ] Implement Page-as-Ducument with ChatGPT API
-2. Evaluate with LLM feedback
+- [ ] Evaluate with LLM feedback

+## Day 5: Add DuckDuckGo as a Search Engine
-3. Add DuckDuckGo as a search engine
+1. Added DuckDuckGo as a search engine

-4. Implement Page-as-Ducument with ChatGPT API
+2. Evaluated SERAG-keyword & SERAG-question with DDG as a backend